Syrets concentration camp

-Syrets (Сирець) was a Nazi concentration camp established in 1942 in Kyiv's western neighborhood of Syrets, part of Kyiv since 1799.
+The Kiev-West (in German sources) or Syrets (Сирець) was a Nazi concentration camp (or arbeitserziehungslager – correctional labour camp) established in 1942 in Kyiv's western neighborhood of Syrets, part of Kyiv since 1799.
 The toponym was derived from a local small river.
 Some 327 inmates of the KZ Syrets (among them 100 Jews) were forced to remove all traces of mass murder at Babi Yar.

 Establishment and location

 The concentration camp was established in 1942 at the former summer camp of the Kyiv garrison on the northern edge of the city of Kyiv, a few hundred meters from the Babi Yar ravine, which had been the scene of enormous massacres in late September 1941 and later.
 Syrets was intended to be a subsidiary of Sachsenhausen concentration camp in Germany.
 About 3,000 people were imprisoned at Syrets, guarded by Ukrainian policemen and German SS.
 Paul Otto Radomski was the camp commandant.